 Choosing the right Medicare option is not an easy task for many people.
 While there are actually several ways that you can go with your benefits, there can oftentimes be “gaps” in your Medicare coverage, resulting in potentially high out-of-pocket cost responsibilities.

-The good news is that, with Medicare Annual Election Period (AEP) now upon us, there is a fast, easy way to help you in narrowing down your choices and better determining which one may be right for you.
+The good news is that, during the yearly Medicare Annual Election Period (AEP), there is a fast, easy way to help you in narrowing down your choices and better determining which one may be right for you.

 In assisting Medicare enrollees in finding the very best coverage, Medicare itself has provided some helpful resources – one that entails taking a short quiz, which in turn, can narrow down which of the different Medicare coverage alternatives will best fit your specific needs.